“Oh boy, I wish I had a map.” Have you ever felt that way?

-These experts’ experience ranges broadly.
+Their experience ranges broadly.
 Some of them are highly experienced resume writers, career coaches, or authors.
 Others have proven their expertise by creating some of the most creative resumes we’ve ever seen.
-What they have in common is their deep understanding of the hiring process.
-Keep reading.

 Resume Advice #1: “Keep it precise and relevant”